 In one study conducted by Welsh doctors, 25 patients suffering from chronic tinnitus were offered a unique treatment that combined mindfulness meditation and Cognitive Behavioral Therapy (CBT).
 After 6 months, 80% of these patients reported a significant decline in tinnitus symptoms.
 In the US, an early pilot study conducted by clinical psychologist Dr. Jennifer Gans, who specializes in the psychological impact of deafness and hearing on general well-being, introduced participants to a unique Mindfulness-Based Tinnitus Stress Reduction treatment.
 The results were promising: symptoms such as anxiety, depression and sleep deprivation were significantly reduced.
 Patients reported increased tolerance to the condition, which allowed them to better accept and live with their tinnitus.

 A powerful tool for coping with anxiety, depression and the other emotions that can overwhelm those dealing with tinnitus, meditation fortifies self-esteem and leads to a deeper appreciation of the present moment.
 This can help with the common fear among new sufferers that they will never learn to cope with the noise and will be plagued by it forever.
-Through meditation we learn that we can train the mind to pay attention to the breath, physical sensations, or other points of focus, and find well-being within the present moment.
+Through meditation we learn that we can train the mind to pay attention to the breath, like with zen guided meditation, or physical sensations, or other points of focus, and find well-being within the present moment.
 Meditation also gives us a front-row seat from which to observe the truth that nothing remains the same – every single phenomenon is subject to the rule of impermanence.

 If you find that tinnitus interrupts your meditation sessions, try keeping your eyes open while meditating.
 This way, visual stimuli can provide some balance to offset the unwelcome sound stimuli.
 You might also include walking meditation as part of your practice.

 Looking for guided meditations to help deal with this and other chronic conditions?
 Try our Mindworks Meditation Courses.
 They offer an assortment of daily meditations, Mind Talks given by distinguished meditation teachers and other features that will motivate and guide you on your journey.